 Landlords may hold tenants accountable for all rental payments due under the lease and have the authority to evict those who violate its terms.

-Additionally, a Florida landlord can terminate a agreement by serving the required notice and are not obligated to renew a periodic or fixed-term lease agreement once it ends, regardless of the reason.
+Additionally, a landlord in this state can terminate a agreement by serving the required notice and are not obligated to renew a periodic or fixed-term lease agreement once it ends, regardless of the reason.

 Landlord Responsibilities